 OS: Windows XP, Vista, 7, 8, 8.1, 10

-It is important to note here that we reviewed the Premium version of the app.
-Bad reviews you might find online are usually for the free version, which is naturally less equipped.
+It is important to note here that we reviewed the Premium version of Magix Music Maker.
+Bad reviews you might find online are mostly for the free version, which is naturally less equipped.

 The reason Magix Music Maker fared inferior to FL Studio is because it requires you to download instruments after you’ve installed the core program, which can be a bit inconvenient especially if your internet connection isn’t all that speedy.
 But once downloaded, each instrument is quite a suite of sound, with many sounds to choose from that can be further diversified and made unique using all the tweaks the software affords you.
-You can make your music using one of these instruments, or use loops like many popular software do.
 Magix Music Maker is among the most superior options available for PC users.
 It is certainly better than Sony Music Maker which was incidentally acquired by the same company not long ago.
 The price might discourage some though.
-There are free options in the list though.
+There are free options in the list thankfully.
 Read on to find which.

 OS: Windows 7, 8, 10

 Among the best options as an Audio Editor for iOS (especially iPad) is Amplify’s Groovebox.
 The simplicity of the app’s methodology for making music is its USP.
 The drumbox has some pretty cool loops that can be enjoyed independently just as much as with a synthesiser track you can get from the Poly tab.
 You can make your own beat arrangement using the standard keyboard interface as well, or by tapping the screen to mark the placement of a particular instrument sound at any place in a loop.
-Things can be hard to grasp at first since things in the UI are based on buttons as well as options you can find under menus.
-But once you get the hang of the software, making a pretty sounding track is child’s play.
-In fact, it is a good music maker and the best audio editor for beginners and learners.
+Things can be hard to grasp at first because of the UI.
+But once you get a hang of the software, making a pretty sounding track is child’s play.

 Price: Free with in-app purchases